pythonanywhere/flask-tutorials/tutorial-1.md

 <img width="500" src="/static/images/flask-tutorial-sqlalchemy-create-all.png">

 Once you've done that, the table has been created in the database.
 Let's confirm that.
-Go to the tab you kept open that's showing the "Databases" PythonAnywhere tab, and click on your database name (*yourusername*`$comments`).
+Go to the tab you kept open that's showing the "Databases" PythonAnywhere page, and click on your database name (*yourusername*`$comments`).
 This will start a new console, running the MySQL command line.
 Once it has loaded (it will show a `mysql>` prompt), run the command:

     show tables;